Vista Ridge Tunnels

 The Vista Ridge Tunnels are highway tunnels through the Tualatin Mountains ("West Hills") of Portland, Oregon, United States.
-Located in the Goose Hollow neighborhood, the tunnels pass through a hillside locally known as Vista Ridge which is a half mile (1 km) west of downtown Portland.
+With their eastern ends located in the Goose Hollow neighborhood, the tunnels pass through a hillside locally known as Vista Ridge, a half mile (1 km) west of downtown Portland.
 Sunset Highway, also known as U.S. Route 26, is carried through the tunnels, three lanes in each direction.
 They are Oregon's busiest tunnels.

+Design

 The eastbound tunnel is 1001 feet (305 m) in length; the westbound tunnel is 949 feet (289 m).
 Both have 41 ft (12.5 m) of horizontal and 15.58 ft (4.75 m) of vertical clearance.
+The eastbound tunnel was re-bored to replace a two way motor traffic tunnel originally built in 1920.
 The eastbound tunnel was completed in 1969, the westbound a year later.

 There is a six-percent grade through the tunnels.
 Most of the tunnels' lengths are straight, though they curve southward at the west ends 35°.

 The tunnels were built with ventilation shafts which were never used.
 Instead, the shafts were later adapted for electrical wiring, so as to improve tunnel illumination without marring the tunnels' appearance with visible conduit.

 To improve tunnel safety for motorists, and decrease the tunnel lighting requirements, the original tunnel entrance faces were sandblasted to remove white paint and repainted a less luminescent tan color to reduce the range of visual light adaptation required by drivers.
 At one time there were computer-based electronic light controls, but they were replaced by relatively simple photo detectors and relays for durability and simplicity.
 The night lighting level is enabled permanently and is supplemented by two or three levels of daytime lighting.

+Geography

 Except directly over the tunnels, the hillsides are steep and undeveloped forest, with some residential development along the top of the ridges.
 Landslides occasionally occur, but are usually minor and quickly cleared.